GST and other taxes

 Registered importers who participate in the Deferred GST Scheme need to acquit their liability by completing items G10 and G11 on the BAS (see above), with details of all taxable and non-taxable importations made during the reporting period.

 There is more information on how to obtain deferral transaction details to reconcile to the deferred GST liability amount at item 7A on your BAS on the

 Deferral of GST page.

-The ABN is a single identifier that is used for dealings with the ATO and other government departments and agencies, including the ACBPS.
+The ABN is a single identifier that is used for dealings with the ATO and other government departments and agencies, including the ABF.
 The aim of the ABN system is to simplify the way businesses deal with government by providing a single key to registration services across government, thereby offering a one-stop shop.